rogerz/rogerz.github.com/source/_posts/2013-11-16-generator.md

   - true
   - "true"
 layout: post
-title: How does generator behaviour
+title: How does generator behave

 comments: "true"
 categories: javascript
 ---

 Generator is something new in ES6.
-It is quite interesting to explore how it behavious.
+It is quite interesting to explore how it behaves.

 ## Example